 Remove the sonde from the ground check station.
 Insert the unwinder to the top of the sonde.
 Note that this pushes the sensors forward, ensuring the sensors will not come in contact with the sonde’s tether while in flight.
 Do not touch or breathe on the sensors.

 Carry the sonde outside and set it on the red stool to equilibrate.
-Ideal placement is with the sensors, shaded from sun, aspirated by wind, away from heavy equipment danger, and in a location away from obstacles where it can be picked up while carrying the balloon.
+Ideal placement is with the sensors, shaded from sun, aspirated by wind, away from heavy equipment danger, away from exhaust plumes, and in a location away from obstacles where it can be picked up while carrying the balloon.

 After 5-10 minutes, when measurements have equilibrated to outside conditions, populate the log file with the sonde outdoor measurements and those from NOAA weather station: